avc-adelaide/bellhoppe/README.md

 ## Code Coverage Analysis

 BELLHOP includes integrated support for code coverage analysis using GCOV.
 This helps assess how much of the codebase is exercised by tests and identify areas that may need additional testing.
-This is not currently integrated into the documentation build.
 Further information can be found in [Coverage Docs](docs/coverage.md).

 ### Prerequisites